 Minnesotans know how to take advantage of summer.
 Heck, I’m writing this article from the rooftop of my apartment complex in downtown Minneapolis.

 The results were a bit surprising.
-The top five don’t include the iconic spots nestled on Lake Minnetonka.
+The top spots don’t include the iconic locations nestled on Lake Minnetonka.
 Instead, it’s places where you don’t have to wait 45 minutes to get a table.